pewresearch/django_twitter/README.md

 # django_twitter

-any django-twitter app depends on: \n
+any django-twitter app depends on pewtils and pewhooks
--pewtils \n
--pewhooks n